wp-plugins/ik-facebook/readme.txt

 1. This is the Settings page.

 == Changelog ==

+= 1.8.1 =
+* Feature: Adds option to hide Facebook Page Title from the top of the feed.

 = 1.8 =
 * Feature: Adds Request Caching using the WordPress Transient API, significantly decreasing page load time.